-7. Public Control of Business.
+7. Government and Business.
 Mr. Wilcox.

 Full course.
 (Offered in alternate years.
 Offered in 1937-38.)

 A study of federal anti-trust policy, railroad regulation, public utility regulation, the National Recovery Administration, the public control of extractive industries, the Agricultural Adjustment Administration, public regulation of corporate financial practices, and federal control of the securities exchanges.